t2t-io/tac-builder/readme.md

 (`sample.xlsx` in this repository could also be used as a starting point to build your screen sheet.)

 Save it and then issue following command to generate the YAML definition.
-Then you can feed it to `index.js` as shown in last step.
+Then you can feed it to `genSpa.js` as shown in last step.
 `node xlsx2yaml XLSX_FILE > OUTPUT.yaml`

+## Other handy tools to install with npm i -g
+`phantomjs`: helps with automation and screeshots `http-server`: for localhost tests